 Kush originally comes from Varanasi in India and he has been living in Nepal since 2015.
 Kush has become interested in yoga after his father passed away, this is when he started pondering the questions of life and death and came across yoga philosophy.
 Kush says that since he has begun his yoga practice he developed calmness, contentment, lightness of spirit and intuition.
 He says that he now has the energy to seek the truth and living in the state of happiness and love has become the essence of his life.
 Besides the spiritual benefits he has also experienced some physical benefits of yoga as his ailing lungs have healed since he started his practice.
 Kush has completed his yoga teacher training from Parimukti Academy in India in 2015 and in early 2018 he underwent a Yoga Therapy course with Yoga Vidya Gurukul and Iyengar Yoga course.
+He is a registered yoga teacher with Yoga Alliance as E-RYT 200.
 Kush has been teaching Hatha yoga, Asthanga yoga and meditation with Purna Yoga Retreat since 2016.
 In his free time Kush likes to cook, go for long walks with no destination, travel, meet people and share his knowledge, trek in the mountains and enjoy the silence.

 Yoga & Meditation Teacher